zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi.md

 ## Impact on applications

-The only affected object is the [_StorageClass_](https://kubernetes-csi.github.io/docs/Usage.html#dynamic-provisioning).
+The only affected object is the StorageClass.
 For any StorageClasses created, you will need to setup the value of `provisioner` to `com.openstorage.pxd`.
 Here is an example: